Mae-neuroscience/Mae-neuroscience/README.md

-- 👋 Hi, I’m @Mae-neuroscience
+- 👋 Hi, I’m Maëlys SOUILHOL, student in Master of Neuroscience at the University Claude Bernard Lyon 1, France
-- 👀 I’m interested in brain, data analysis (EEG, ECG, respiration, EDA, pupillometry...) and food :)
+- 👀 I’m interested in brain and particularly data analysis (EEG, ECG, respiration, EDA, pupillometry...)